PourquieLab/website/content/research/somitogenesis/index.md

 #  country: United States

 summary: xxxxx
-abstract: 'Uncovered signaling interplay (Notch, Wnt, FGF) and the network dynamics maintaining rhythmic gene expression in presomitic mesoderm'
+abstract: 'cross-talk between cell metabolism and signaling in the control of patterning and cell fate during development of the musculo-skeletal system'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.